College of Media

 Students who would require more than nine total semesters of overall college or university enrollment to complete their degree will not be admitted.
 Students must complete their College of Media degree within seven semesters of joining the College as sophomores or within five semesters of joining the College as juniors.
 Students are not admitted to the College of Media for the purpose of pursuing second undergraduate degrees.

-Most required courses in Advertising, Computer Science + Advertising, Journalism, and Media & Cinema Studies must be completed at the University of Illinois at Urbana-Champaign.
-Students completing freshman and sophomore studies at institutions other than the University of Illinois at Urbana-Champaign may test their interest in the media field.
+Most required courses in Advertising, Computer Science + Advertising, Journalism, and Media & Cinema Studies must be completed at the University of Illinois Urbana-Champaign.
+Students completing freshman and sophomore studies at institutions other than the University of Illinois Urbana-Champaign may test their interest in the media field.
 However, a maximum of nine hours of transferable Media courses are allowed toward the student's major requirements.

 Graduation Requirements